'Terminator' is back, but can Schwarzenegger still pull crowds?

 Reviews for "Genisys" have been poor, scoring only 26 percent on aggregator site RottenTomatoes.com.
 Todd McCarthy at The Hollywood Reporter said the film "lumbers along, often tediously," while Chris Nashawaty at Entertainment Weekly called "Genisys" a "wildly expensive, decent-looking, mildly diverting mess that doesn't make a lick of sense."

-Paramount Pictures is owned by Viacom Inc., Disney/Pixar is a unit of Walt Disney Co., and Universal Pictures is a unit of Comcast Corp.
+Paramount Pictures is owned by Viacom Inc. (VIAB.O), Disney/Pixar is a unit of Walt Disney Co.
+(DIS.N), and Universal Pictures is a unit of Comcast Corp (CMCSA.O).

-(The story was refiled to correct the spelling of the character's name in paragraph 13 to Connor from Conner)
+(This version corrects spelling of character's name in paragraph 13 to Connor from Conner)

 (Reporting by Piya Sinha-Roy, editing by Jill Serjeant and Christian Plumb)